track-hub-team/track-hub-1/docs/branching-strategy.md

 ### Initial Setup

-Initial setup instructions are detailed in the [Developer Guide](../README.md#initial-setup).
+Initial setup instructions are detailed in the [Developer Setup Guide](setup-guide.md#initial-setup).

 ### How the Template Works